 The pre-party on the evening of the 31st

-However, the vast majority tend to be there before 6 p.m., when the famous Swarovski balloon prepares to fulfill its important mission on New Year's Eve and the concerts and performances begin to entertain the public until the big moment.
+However, the vast majority usually meet there before six o'clock in the evening, when the famous Swarovski balloon prepares to fulfill its important mission on New Year's Eve and the concerts and performances begin to entertain the public until the big moment.

-At 11:59 p.m. everyone gathers for the countdown, the globe descends from the top of the One Times Square building for 60 seconds and when it reaches the end, the confetti bursts into the air coloring the entire square and the joy of those present explodes.
+At 11:59 p.m. everyone gathers for the countdown, the globe descends from the top of the One Times Square building for 60 seconds and when it reaches the end, the confetti jumps through the air coloring the entire square and the joy of those present explodes.
 The music starts to play and the sky lights up with fireworks because...
 It's New Year's Eve!

 Tips to see New Year's Eve in Times Square

-- As the New Year's Eve Ball Drop ceremony is free, it also becomes massive.
-To make sure they will see the ball drop, many people usually start taking positions early in the afternoon.
+- Since the New Year's Eve Ball Drop ceremony is free, it also becomes massive.
+To make sure you'll see the ball drop, many people usually start taking up positions early in the afternoon.